IEA Bioenergy Task 36 Workshop on Nutrient recovery, Stockholm, May 7, 2019

 In Europe there are increased demands to collect organic waste separately to close the loop.
 There are some traditional recovery of nutrients through composting, the use of digestate from AD and the use of sewage sludge on farmlands.
 Also there are debates around the utilization of sewage sludge as fertilizer.
 The advantage of closing the loop has to be compared with the risk of contaminating the farmland with heavy metals and pharmaceutical residues (amongst other risks).
 Different technologies are being developed to recover (primarily) phosphorus and a number of the technologies are connected to thermal treatment of the waste.

-To give an overview/status of the nutrient recovery from waste in the member states of the task.
+The iam of this workshop was to give an overview/status of the nutrient recovery from waste in the member states of the task.
 Both regarding technology/methods used as well as development and legislation/policy on the matter.
 During the workshop we will also try and discuss opportunities and barriers in the member states.
 The results of presentations/discussions will be presented in a summary report from the workshop.

 - Nutrient Recovery Australia, Daniel Roberts, CSIRO